-Whoever recently went through the Job Market search for an Operations related academic position at a University/ Business School this year, at any level (PostDoc, Assist.
+Whoever recently went through the Job Market search for an Operations related academic position at a University/Business School, at any level (PostDoc, Assist.
 Prof, Assoc.
 Prof, etc).
-Actually, our Survey asks you to report the year you were on the Market and the year you are starting to work (in case you defer an academic position for a PostDoc or a corporate offer).
+Our Annual Job Market Survey asks you to report the year you were on the Market and the year you are starting to work (in case you defer an academic position for a PostDoc or a corporate offer).

-You should fill out our Survey, signalling though you are not joining a Business School Department, at the respective question-section of the Survey.
+You should fill out our Survey, signaling though you are not joining a Business School Department, at the respective question-section of the Survey.

 4. What do you plan to do with my data?

 We aim to create concrete annual reports, that would describe our field and make our Job Market more transparent and efficient.
 Here is a preliminary report from data collected in the very first year we run this Annual Survey.
-We are inspired by a similar summary report that is being published in Marketing every year.
-Isn't that cool?
+We are inspired by a similar Annual Survey that is being published in the field of Marketing every year.

 We are fully aware of these concerns and take them very seriously.
 We make sure that your anonymity is assured in two ways.
 The first way is by not displaying any data that can be traced back to individuals.
 Specifically, this means that we do not display data (e.g. averages) that have less than three data points.
 The second way is that these data will strictly not be accessed by anyone else except the moderator of this website, who will also not disclose any data in any other way or form, except through the Annual Report.
-For an example of how the data will (not) be displayed, see this preliminary report on data collected so far, and the tables on pp. 7-8 of the following similar Annual Report from the Marketing academic community.
+For an example of how the data will (not) be displayed, see this preliminary report on data collected so far, and the tables on pp. 7-8 of the following similar Annual Report from the Marketing Academia.

 7. To whom would this Survey be helpful?

 We believe that understanding the Business Schools' and Universities' job offers and packages, and the average profiles of the Candidates will help both parties to adjust their offers and expectations accordingly.
-Furthermore, our vision is on how to attract the best (and the right) pool of people who even want to enter our fields.
+Furthermore, our vision is on how to attract the best (and the right) pool of researchers who even want to enter our fields applying for a PhD.
 Reporting real data will definitely help shaping the definition and the boundaries of "Operations Academia".

 Yes, provided you remember well all the details of your job search process including number of applications you sent, offers you got, etc. Our Survey asks you to report the year you were in the job market.